nfrasser/nfrasser.com/src/content/blog/free-palestine.md

 It's true that [opportunities for peace](https://en.wikipedia.org/wiki/Oslo_Accords) have been wasted by both sides of the conflict.
 It's true that this is a complex issue and multiple parties, including some in Palestine, are to blame for what's happening.

 But right now, **only Israel has the power to end this conflict.
-Israel must hold an immediate ceasefire and withdraw of its forces from Gaza and the West Bank.**
+Israel must hold an immediate ceasefire and withdraw its forces from Gaza and the West Bank.**

 And more than that, Israel has an amazing opportunity here.
 I think that Israel can start something new and beautiful, something that kicks off the next golden age for humanity.